cpp-soc/documentation/source/Splunk_Lab_CTF.md

 ---

 ### **13) Hidden .txt File**
-Look for the hidden .txt file containing a flag.
+Look for the event containing a hidden .txt file.
+The file is hidden in a field in reference to HTTP.

 <details><summary>Query</summary>